Modern slavery and human trafficking constitute one of the greatest global challenges of our time.

 Commission work?

-The Global Commission on Modern Slavery and Human Trafficking is an international initiative led by Rt Hon Theresa May MP to exert high-level political leverage to restore political momentum towards achieving UN SDG 8.7 to eradicate forced labour, end modern slavery and human trafficking.
+The Global Commission on Modern Slavery and Human Trafficking is an international initiative led by Baroness May of Maidenhead to exert high-level political leverage to restore political momentum towards achieving UN SDG 8.7 to eradicate forced labour, end modern slavery and human trafficking.

 Read the structure of the Global Commission and the work it does.